Colorado Party (Uruguay): Traditional rivals

 From its birth until the last decades of the 20th century its traditional rival was the conservative Partido Nacional (also called Partido Blanco).

-Post 2004: defeat at polls and rise of Pedro Bordaberry Herrán
+Post-2004: defeat at polls and rise of Pedro Bordaberry

 The Colorado Party suffered its worst defeat ever in the 2004 national elections, with little over 10 per cent of the popular vote for its presidential candidate Guillermo Stirling, and having only three out of thirty national Senators.
-Reasons for the party's weak results were many, but these include the economic crisis and old party leaders.

-Subsequently, to his defeat in 2004, Guillermo Stirling endorsed Pedro Bordaberry Herrán's Vamos Uruguay movement.
+There were many reasons for the party's failure, including the economic crisis and old party leaders.
+Subsequently to his defeat in 2004, Guillermo Stirling endorsed Pedro Bordaberry's Vamos Uruguay movement.
 Bordaberry Herrán became the presidential candidate for the 2009 presidential election, and placed third, with 17 percent of the vote, behind José Mujica and Luis Alberto Lacalle.
 Bordaberry Herrán placed third again in the 2014 presidential election, with 13% of the vote.